16-year-old boy stabbed in Brooklyn; Manhunt underway for 3 suspects

-BAY RIDGE, Brooklyn (WABC) -- Police are searching for three suspects after a teenager was stabbed in the shoulder in Brooklyn Wednesday afternoon.
+BAY RIDGE, Brooklyn (WABC) -- Police are searching for three suspects after a teenager was stabbed in the shoulder while trying to protect his friend in Brooklyn Wednesday afternoon.

+The driver stopped the brawl, but not before the teenager was stabbed in the shoulder and back and seriously hurt

+Police say the teen was protecting his friend from being attacked.
+He was rushed to the hospital and expected to survive.

-"It is shocking because we haven't had any incidents like that in this area," the witness said.
+"It is shocking because we haven't had any incidents like that in this area," one witness said.
 "Especially like in these couple blocks, given that we are so close to the precinct."

 Authorities say one suspect is described as a Hispanic male dressed in a camel jacket and black-hooded shirt.
 He fled eastbound on Senator Street.